Scenic Drives in the Georgia Mountains

 Car Safety

-Make sure that your vehicle is road-ready before heading out on your scenic drive.
-Do a car safety check and carry safety equipment to help in case of emergencies.
+Before heading out on your scenic drive, make sure that your vehicle is road-ready.
+Do a car safety check and carry safety equipment to help in emergencies.

 • Fill up with gas and check fluid levels (oil, coolant, washer fluid, brake fluid, power steering, transmission fluid)